 Send email to Tim dot Boudreau at Sun ...

 Sun Developer Network published an interessting interview of Charles Ditzel.
 But I wanted to react on some part.

 NetBeans Day Seattle is tomorrow!
-You can register here - it's free.
+You can register here.
 We've got a fun line up of speakers, including Craig McClanahan, father of JSF, Pavel Buzek, one of the guys who write Java EE support (we'll have some greate EJB 3 demos), and Angela Caicedo, who speaks publicly even more than I do.
 And of course, I'll be doing a couple of talks too.

-We've made some progress on the "unconference" at NetBeans Day Seattle - it's sure to be interesting.
-I'm still looking for theme/topic suggestions from people who plan to attend.
-As the Beatles put it, a splendid time is guaranteed for all...
+We've made some progress on the "unconference" hour at NetBeans Day Seattle - it's sure to be interesting.
+I'm still looking for theme/topic suggestions from people who plan to attend - please post them here (or wherever you want, but tell me about them).